O先生によるエナメル紹介

 Actually, it seems the Sunday edition itself has caught the interest of readers overseas.

-and of course, Professor O., who has been our supporter, is smiling too.
+I believe our regular Sunday edition readers will be delighted by this, and of course, Professor O., who has been our supporter, is smiling too.

 Therefore, starting this issue, we've placed the English version below the regular Sunday edition.

-with Japan, I'll be making it a bit more stylish.
-I hope you'll continue
+Also, to make my humble writing more accessible to many people unfamiliar with Japan, I'll be making it a bit more stylish.
+I hope you'll continue reading the Sunday edition as always.

 The Mid-Autumn Moon in 2025 falls on October 6th.
 The “Mid-Autumn Moon” refers to the moon visible on the night of the 15th day of the eighth month in the lunisolar calendar.
 The custom of celebrating the Mid-Autumn Moon is said to have been introduced from China during the Heian period.
 In Japan, the Mid-Autumn Moon is linked to agricultural events and is sometimes called the “Sweet Potato Moon.”